zartata/BLRP/README.txt

 Which simply outputs the string. ('print' here is not the PHP print construct but is a "command" (an alias to a rules.php defined function).

-A "function" can be any PHP function A "label" is for a special jump statement defined below.
+A "function" can be any PHP function.
+A "label" is for a special jump statement defined below.

 The optional "arguments" are space separated strings, strings can be within quotes.
-The first example has two arguments, the second has one, but they will produce the same output:
+The next two examples, the first has two arguments, the second has one, but they will produce the same output:

         function foo bar
         function "foo bar"